 Through its Adult Education and Literacy Department, KC offers opportunities for citizens to build a strong foundation in basic skills that contributes to their success in higher education, in their career, and in life.

-- GED Program
+- HEC Program

 - Reading Link Training/Tutoring

 |Nashville Education Center Campaign Chairs|